Author: Steven Lewis (smlewi - at - gmail.com)

 AnchoredDesign has a sub-namespace for filtering:

 These options activate vicinity sampling in kinematic loop closure.
-(The default is to use random samples from the Ramachandran distribution for the non-pivot torsions in the loop; these options instead perturb the existing loop slightly)
+(The default is to use random samples from the Ramachandran distribution for the non-pivot torsions in the loop; these options instead perturb the existing loop slightly).
+This is almost certainly out-of-date due to the development of Next Generation KIC loop closure.

 General options: All packing namespace options loaded by the PackerTask are respected. jd2 namespace options are respected.
 Anything very low-level, like the database paths, is respected.